 Disney’s Aulani Resort began a PHASED REOPENING as of November 1, 2020.
 See Aulani’s travel advisory for more information.

 The Disneyland Resort began a phased reopening on July 9th, and the Disneyand and Disney California Adventure theme parks reopened with limited capacity on April 30, 2021.
-A park reservation and valid admission for the same park on the same date are required to visit the park, and until further notice only California residents may visit the parks.
+A park reservation and valid admission for the same park on the same date are required to visit the park.

 Guests who already hold unexpired Disneyland theme park tickets can check park reservations online at Disneyland.com/parksupdates starting April 9, and can book reservations beginning April 15.
 New park ticket sales began at 8 a.m.
 PT on April 15.
 See this page for more details.

 Disney’s Grand Californian Hotel & Spa reopened on April 29, 2021, with limited capacity.
 Disney Vacation Club Villas at Disney’s Grand Californian Hotel & Spa will reopened May 2.
-Disney’s Paradise Pier Hotel reopens June 15, 2021.
-The Disneyland Hotel is closed, and will reopen at a to be determined.
+Disney’s Paradise Pier Hotel reopened June 15, 2021.
+The Disneyland Hotel reopens on July 2, 2021.

 More information here.